AnkushGitRepo/DSA/src/main/java/org/example/Arrays/ArrayReadMe.md

 - **Remove Linked List Elements**: Given the `head` of a linked list and an integer `val`, remove all the nodes of the linked list that has `Node.val == val`, and return the new head.
 - **Same Tree**: Given the roots of two binary trees `p` and `q`, write a function to check if they are the same or not.
 Two binary trees are considered the same if they are structurally identical, and the nodes have the same value.
 - **Intersection of Two Linked Lists**: Given the heads of two singly linked-lists `headA` and `headB`, return the node at which the two lists intersect.
 If the two linked lists have no intersection at all, return `null`.
+- **Linked List Cycle**: Given `head`, the head of a linked list, determine if the linked list has a cycle in it.
+There is a cycle in a linked list if there is some node in the list that can be reached again by continuously following the `next` pointer.

 ## How to Use